2015 World Scout Jamboree FAQs

-A: The approval section of the registration system is still being developed, so it will be several weeks before anyone will be Nationally approved.
-You may make your payments according to the payment schedule or choose to withhold payments until final approval is received.
-Please keep in mind that, once you are Nationally approved, you will be expected to catch up on all payments according to the payment schedule.
+A: Each application must receive local council, region, and National Council approval, so it can take several weeks before an application will be nationally approved.
+You may make your payments according to the payment schedule or choose to withhold payments until National Council approval is received.
+Please keep in mind that, once you are nationally approved, you will be expected to catch up on all payments according to the payment schedule.

 Q: Will I be canceled for not making a payment on time?

 A: All applicants will receive payment reminder emails as payments become due.
 Although applicants will not be canceled from missing one payment, we do ask that notification be made to email@example.com when major delays in adherence to the payment schedule are expected.

 Q. Is the $250 deposit refundable if I am not accepted?